First There Was Third Door From The Left

 While recording as we•be•echo, I played keyboards briefly in a band called The Contacts [one release "Magic People" on "From Bromley With Love" LP, 1981] The Contacts were very poppy, and I only lasted a few months with them.

 What did I draw inspiration from?
 Well, just about everywhere – I love music of all kinds, and hope this shows in what I create.
-As time went on, I grew a little away from the darker side and tried to make more acceptable music - not for want of fame or anything, but that was the way my tastes were going.
+As time went on, I grew a little away from the darker side - just because that was the way my tastes were moving.

 webe stopped recording when a financial crunch meant selling the gear.
 No money had been made to support the continuance of webe and so there could be no justification in keeping going.